Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md

 ## Step 2: Configure the POS application

 The POS application will need to [integrate with Commerce Hub's APIs](?path=docs/Resources/API-Documents/Use-Our-APIs.md) and be configured to follow the required logic to access the Cloud BIN Service when needed.
+The developer should work with their device manufacturers to understand what local 8-digit BIN *(or any other BIN handling logic)* capabilities are available.
+Cloud BIN Service is a supplemental feature and does not replace local BIN handling in the devices and POS Application.

 ---